 Your thermostat is something you need and use every day.
 The thermostat controls the temperature in your home.
 If your heating and air unit is older, you may still have a manual or mercury thermostat.

 Manual thermostats are simple to use: you set the temperature you want and the unit makes it happen.
 But you can save money on your heating and air conditioning bill by running the system less when you are at work or asleep.
 With a manual thermostat, you change the settings only when you remember to do it – and that wastes money!
 On a cold January morning, wouldn’t it be nice to wake up to a house warmed to the perfect temperature BEFORE getting out of bed?
 Programmable thermostats can do that and you never have to think about it.
+The Ecobee actually lets you change the setting from your cell phone.
+Forget to turn down your thermostat before you left?
+No Problem?
+Imagine being able to turn the heat up on your way home from a vacation.
 You can update your thermostat without replacing your whole heat/air unit.
 This small technical change can save you money, use less energy and keep your home comfortable.

 A programmable thermostat allows you to pre-set the temperature throughout the day.
 Studies by the U.S. Government’s Energy Star program demonstrate that the average homeowner can save $150 to $180 per year on energy costs, just by enacting this simple habit.